What you need to know about shingles and the shingles vaccine

 Where can i get the Shingles (Zoster) vaccine?

 You may receive your Shingles vaccination at many locations, including your doctor’s office, health clinics, and pharmacies.
-If you need assistance in locating Shingles vaccine, visit the HealthMap Vaccine Finder website.

 Don't Wait, Vaccinate!